How to define variables and display their values in AnQiCMS templates?

-In AnQiCMS templates, we often need to handle various data, whether it is the name of the website, the title of the article, or the product details, these dynamic contents all need to be carried and displayed through variables.Understanding how to define and display variables in templates is the core of AnQiCMS template development.
+In AnQiCMS templates, we often need to handle various data, whether it is the name of the website, the title of the article, or the product details, these dynamic contents need to be carried and displayed through variables.Understanding how to define and display variables in templates is the core of AnQiCMS template development.

-AnQiCMS uses a syntax similar to Django template engine, which makes the use of variables intuitive and easy to learn.
-In template files (usually.htmlFormat, and store in/templatedirectory), we mainly use two symbols to operate content: double curly braces{{ }}are used to output the value of variables, while single curly braces and percentage signs{% %}Then it is used to define logical structures, such as conditional judgments or loops, and is sometimes also used to call specific data tags and define variables.
+AnQiCMS uses a syntax similar to the Django template engine, making variable usage intuitive and easy to learn.
+In the template file (usually.htmlFormat, and placed in/templateDirectory), we mainly use two symbols to operate content: double curly braces{{ }}Used to output the value of variables, while single curly braces and percentage signs{% %}It is used to define logical structures, such as conditional judgments or loops, and is also sometimes used to call specific data tags and define variables.

 Display of basic variables

-The most direct way to display a variable is to enclose the variable name with double curly braces.
-For example, when you want to display the current article title on a page, if the backend has already passed the article data to the template and namedarchiveThe object can be displayed easily like this:
+The most direct way to display a variable is to enclose the variable name in double curly braces.
+For example, if you want to display the current article title on a page and the backend has already passed the article data to the template and named itarchiveAn object, you can display it like this easily:

 <h1>{{ archive.Title }}</h1>

-Define new variables in the template
+Define a new variable in the template

-setLabels are used to define a new variable and assign a value in the current template file.
+setThe tag is used to define a new variable and assign a value in the current template file.
 The scope of this variable will last until the end of the current template file.

 {% set myTitle = "欢迎来到安企CMS的世界" %}